List of Consolidated PBY Catalina operators: Philippines

+The Philippine Air Force used the boats during the early independence fro commonwealth government .The PBY-5A Catalina that fulfilled the air-sea rescue role.
+All scrapped upon retirement.

 South Africa

 Consolidated Catalina PBY's were flown by 6, 10 and 43 Squadrons of the South African Air Force during World War II.
 The squadrons and aircraft were placed under command of SAAF Coastal Command and operated on the South African Indian and Atlantic coastlines.
 After World War II, Catalinas were utilized by 35 Squadron from 1945 to 1957.

 Spain

 The Spanish Air Force used one unit, under DR.1 designation and 74-21 indication, as a patrol bomber and firefighter plane between 1949 and 1954.
 This aircraft was a United States Army Air Forces unit, which landed by accident in the Spanish Sahara in 1943, and finally it was sold to the Spanish Air force for approximately US$100,000.
 It is currently on display at the Museo del Aire (Madrid).